grafana/grafana/docs/sources/datasources/tempo/_index.md

 ![Screenshot of span filtering](/media/docs/tempo/screenshot-grafana-tempo-span-filters.png)

-Allows you to filter your spans in the trace timeline viewer.
+Using span filters, you can filter your spans in the trace timeline viewer.
 The more filters you add, the more specific are the filtered spans.

 You can add one or more of the following filters:

-- Service name,
+- Service name
-- Span name,
+- Span name
-- Duration,
+- Duration
-- Tags (which include tags, process tags, and log fields).
+- Tags (which include tags, process tags, and log fields)

 ## Link to a trace ID from logs